awreece/codearcana/content/software engineering/platform_experience.md

-Title: Ideal Platform Experience
+Title: An Ideal Platform Experience
 Tags: platform
 Date: 2022-03-23

 I've thought a while about the vision for Platform orgs.
+In short, my opinion is that
-In short, I think Platform orgs should prioritize making an incredible user experience.
+Platform orgs should prioritize making an incredible user experience.
 Unfortunately, they frequently target making a very customizable experience at the expense of making an enjoyable one -- they target making AWS when they should make something easier than Heroku.

+The net result of this focus is that sometimes product engineers find themselves needing (and missing) systems domain expertise to configure and deploy their code.
+Eventually, these orgs usually reach towards  embedded devops engineers who act as a professional services org and fill the gap between product engineers and tools that require too much context to be used by the product engineers.

+I believe that Platform orgs can avoid all this pain if they focus at the beginning on making an incrediable developer experience and use that as their north star.
+With a sufficiently good focus on developer experience, maybe there is no need for pure devops?

-Below is one potential vision for how to make a great platform experience.
+Below is an alternative potential vision for how to make a great platform experience.

 ##  Edit code